gabrieljmj/HttpRefererFilter/README.md

 If the domain (referer) **is** in the list, redirects to ```http://mydomain.com/invalid-referer```.

 ##Allowing
-With it, allow the request just for specif domains.
+With it, allow the request just for specifc domains.
 ```php
 use Gabrieljmj\HttpRefererFilter\HttpRefererAllower;
 use Gabrieljmj\HttpRefererFilter\BlockerAction\RedirectWithHttpLocationHeader;